manidogabo/MiNeNS_Group_website/content/authors/pi1/_index.md

 ---
 # Display name
-title: Trevor Jones
+title: Trevor J Jones

-# Full Name (for SEO)
+# Full name (for SEO)
 first_name: Trevor
 last_name: Jones

+# Username (this should match the folder name)
+authors:
+  - pi1

 # Is this the primary user of the site?
-authors:
-  - pi
+superuser: false

 # Role/position
 role: Assistant Professor